MaddieCastle/Hangman/README.md

 The player guesses letters that they think might be in the mystery word.

-Inncorrect guesses causes the remaining guesses counter to decrease.
+Incorrect guesses causes the remaining guesses counter to decrease.

 Correct guesses replace the corresponding * in the mystery word with the guessed letter.